 Anthony Howard | Founder & CEO

-He writes and speaks extensively on leadership.
-He is guest lecturer at the School of Business (Sydney), The University of Notre Dame Australia, where he is completing a PhD researching leadership.
-He speaks on radio, at conferences and in boardrooms.
+Anthony now spends his life traveling the world as a confidant to senior leaders in almost every sector of business across four continents.
+He writes and speaks extensively on leadership from his unique background and perspective.
+He is an adjunct senior lecturer at The University of Notre Dame Australia, where he is completing a Ph.D. researching authentic leadership.
+He speaks on radio, at conferences, and in boardrooms.
 He has been quoted in a wide range of business media, writes for the popular press and has been published in academic journals.
+His book Humanise – why human-centred leadership is the key to the 21st century, is a comprehensive look at the kind of leadership required to succeed when leading other people.

 In the philanthropy sector Peter has been working with Igniting Change for over ten years and is currently Chairman.
 He is also a member of the Prime Minister’s Community Business Partnership.
 Peter was appointed as a Fellow of the Senate of the University of Sydney in August 2016.